How do you find low competition keywords with high traffic?

 So, why should you analyze search engine result pages?

 Here’re a few reasons why you should analyze SERP before writing the article.

-- You can find the content type (ex: how-to guide, list post, interview, roundup or infographic) of top 10 results.
+- You can find the content type (ex: how-to guide, list post, interview, roundup, or infographic) of the top 10 results.

 - Analyze backlink profiles of competitors

-- Find SEO strategies they used in content
+- Find SEO strategies they used in the content

-- Get information which you might forget to add in your content.
+- Get the information that you might forget to add to your content.

 - Titles (SEO title and article title)